 Stressful emotions

 It is also known that migraines can be triggered by allergic reactions to foods, especially foods containing the amino acid tyramie, or by chemical sensitivity, such as a sensitivity to MSG.
-MSG is common in Chinese food, but is also found in many canned soups and packaged food products.
-Foods containing tyramine include aged protein foods such as hot dogs, cheese, sausages, cold cuts and smoked or pickled fish, and alcoholic beverages, especially red wine.
 Other allergens associated with migraines include cows milk, wheat, chocolate, eggs, and oranges.

 Migraine headaches and liver problems.

 Studies showed that Feverfew can be taken daily as a preventive medicine to reduce the frequency and severity of vasodilative migraine headaches.
-Feverfew, however, does not work on migraines once the pain has started.
-Other bitter herbs that help with liver detoxification can also be used to reduce the frequency and severity of vasodilative migraines.
-For instance, the Liver Balance TCM or the Enviro-Detox taken regularly may also help to reduce the frequency and severity of migraines.
+The Liver Balance TCM or the Enviro-Detox taken regularly may also help to reduce the frequency and severity of migraines.

 Because the blood vessels tend to constrict in the beginning stages of a migraine, then dilate, resulting in the extreme pain, it may be possible to use relaxing herbs at the very first sign of discomfort to prevent the migraine from occurring.
 One sufferer found that four capsules of Stress-J and four capsules of feverfew taken at the very beginning of a migraine stopped the migraine from coming on.

-Magnesium, however, can be taken regularly to help prevent both vasoconstrictive and vasodilative migraines.
+Magnesium, can be taken regularly to help prevent both vasoconstrictive and vasodilative migraines.
 A remedy that has helped many people relieve migraine headaches, once they have started, is to massage Tei-Fu oil into the neck, shoulders, and temples.
 Work any tense muscles in the neck and shoulders and help those muscles to relax.
-By massaging lobelia essence and Tei Fu oils into the neck and shoulders every evening before bed, one can keep these muscles loose, which also seems to prevent migraines.
+By massaging lobelia essence and Tei-Fu oil into the neck and shoulders every evening before bed, one can keep these muscles loose, which also seems to prevent migraines.

 Emotional triggers